csh3/RegCloser/README.md

 7. LocalAssembly 	Assemble gap sequences via the robust regression OLC approach
 ```

-We recommend to use *RegCloser* in an iterative way that you can take the output genome as the input of the next iteration and perform several times until no more gaps to be filled.
+We recommend to use *RegCloser* in an iterative way that you can take the output genome as the input of the next iteration, and perform several times until no more gaps to be filled.

 ### 4.2.
 Prerequisite file